MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure-auditing.md

 ### Detect which columns are enabled for auditing

-You can query the system to detect which table columns currently support auditing and which ones can be changed by looking at the `IsAuditEnabled` property.
+You can query the column definitions to detect which table columns currently support auditing and which ones can be changed by looking at the `IsAuditEnabled` property.

 # [Web API](#tab/webapi)

-This example shows results for the `account` table.
+This returns all the columns enabled for auditing for the `account` table.

 **Request**